 Description: The maximum number of messages fetched from a source during a single poll loop.
-The destination queues might fill up before flow-control could stop reading if log fetch limit() is too high.
+The destination queues might fill up before flow-control could stop reading if log\fetch\limit() is too high.

 Description: The size of the initial window, this value is used during flow control.
-If the max-connections () option is set, the log_iw_size() will be divided by the number of connections, otherwise log_iw_size() is divided by 10 (the default value of the max-connections() option).
+If the max-connections() option is set, the log\iw\size() will be divided by the number of connections, otherwise log\iw\size() is divided by 10 (the default value of the max-connections() option).
 The resulting number is the initial window size of each connection.

-If log_iw_size (1000) and max-connections (10), then each connection will have an initial window size of 100.
+Example 6.16.
+Initial window size of a connection If $log_iw_size$ (1000) and max-connections (10), then each connection will have an initial window size of 100.

-Туре: number Default: Use the global log_msg_size() option, which defaults to 8192.
+Type: number Default: Use the global log_msg_size() option, which defaults to 8192.